-Environmental law has emerged as an extremely dynamic field of law, particularly in view of the urgent need to develop adequate regulatory approaches to deal with various transboundary and global environmental problems.
-This course addresses the role of EU law in protecting human health and the natural environment against the (potentially) damaging effects of pollution.
-The global problem of climate change and the regulatory responses to this by the EU serve as the leading case study: the EU has tried to establish itself as a global leader to fight climate change and has adopted an impressive package of legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
+Environmental law's reason of existence is to try to reduce pollution and to find solutions for restoring environmental damage caused by human activities.
+Main part consists of regulatory approaches to deal with various transboundary and global environmental problems.
+This course addresses the role of EU law in protecting human health and the natural environment against the damaging effects of pollution.
+The global problem of climate change and the regulatory responses to this by the EU serve as the leading case study.
+The EU has tried to establish itself as a global leader to fight climate change and has adopted an impressive package of legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
+The overall aim of EU's legal intervention is to achieve climate neutrality by 2050 at the latest, but how can that be reached, and what implementation challenges have to be overcome?
 The course will identify what specific responsibilities rest on Member States in this respect.
-Meanwhile, Environmental nongovernmental organisations (ENGOs) have got strong legal rights, including access to information and access to justice, which will be thoroughly discussed.
+Meanwhile, Environmental nongovernmental organisations (ENGOs) have got important and strong legal rights, including access to information and access to justice, which will be discussed in view of how they effectively can be used.
 Furthermore, environmental litigation is on the rise, and the course will discuss leading cases, particularly in the field of climate change.